emils2992/zezbsnekwoowoq/replit.md

 ## Changelog

+- June 24, 2025.
+Added new player self-release commands:
+  - Created .brelease command for players to initiate mutual termination with presidents
+  - Created .btrelease command for players to initiate unilateral termination
+  - Updated help system to include new commands with clear descriptions
+  - Implemented complete button handling and modal forms for both commands
+  - Players get posted to serbest-duyuru channel instead of presidents when using these commands
+  - Enhanced modal submission handling to support player-initiated releases
+  - Both commands follow same workflow as existing release system but with reversed roles
 - June 22, 2025.
 Initial setup
 - June 22, 2025.
 Complete modal system implementation for all transfer commands:
   - Updated .offer command to use interactive modal forms with team name, player name, salary, years, and bonus fields